samwell-ho/openpgp-ca/doc/src/README.md

 - Informal groups of activists
 - A company or a department at a company

 OpenPGP CA's approach is based on the observation that in organizations, users already trust their administrators with access to their data (including email) and the integrity of their systems.
-So, asking them to also maintain a directory of users and keys does require placing additional trust in them.
+So, asking them to also maintain a directory of users and keys does not require placing additional trust in them.

 ## Users need to learn fewer skills

 Implementing any new security practice requires educating users about its operational aspects.
-The difficulty is making sure users are not overwhelmed as that undermines the security goals.
+The difficulty is making sure users are not overwhelmed, as that undermines the security goals.

 Traditionally, users of OpenPGP have had to learn many technical details.
 These details are necessary to achieve the security goals.
 OpenPGP CA doesn't remove these details, but shifts them to a new actor, the OpenPGP CA admin.
-This greatly simplifies the burden placed on normal users who are more interested in getting their job done than understanding the technical minutiae.
+This greatly lessens the burden placed on normal users, who are more interested in getting their job done than understanding the technical minutiae.